Introduction

 - Cutting Bricks:

-- When you hit the edges or obstacles, it’s time to bring out the big guns – a brick saw or chisel.
-Safety first, folks!
-Protect those peepers and hands with goggles and gloves.
+- When you encounter edges or obstacles, it’s time to utilize a brick saw or chisel.
+Remember to prioritize safety—wear goggles and gloves to protect yourself!

 - Joint Filling: